-The strategic objectives that the Panel intends to achieve or contribute to are set out in diagrammatic form on page 7, below.
+The strategic objectives that the Panel intends to achieve or contribute to are set out in the diagram below.
 In summary, the Panel intends to contribute to the overarching objective of New Zealand's financial sector regulators: increasing confidence and participation in New Zealand's capital markets.
-The Panel will make this contribution through ensuring transparent and equitable takeover processes (for Code-regulated transactions and for Code company schemes).
+The Panel will make this contribution through ensuring transparent and equitable takeover processes for Code-regulated transactions and for Code company schemes.